vighnesh153/vighnesh153-monorepo/GUIDE_AND_TRACKER.md

   - https://docs.astro.build/en/guides/integrations-guide/prefetch/
 - Migrate SPL, React & Typescript playground and Js Canvas illustrations to `vighnesh153.com_astro` and update the links in the `/projects#featured-projects` section
+- update project links on the projects page
+- add code pen link as featured projects
 - https://github.com/astro-community/astro-compress
 - Add IP address of the command executor in the logs
 - Seed data in vighnesh153.com_next13